How to Ask for a Pay Raise During a Tough Economy

 Your company may legitimately strive to treat employees equally, a short-sighted strategy if it costs the company its best employees, but it is a strategy some companies often adopt.

 Especially if your company is in any kind of trouble or laying off employees, no matter your circumstances, you may want to wait a few months to ask for a pay raise.
 Your chances of success look up as your company’s prospects improve.
 But if your company is simply being prudent, pay raise opportunities may exist for the company’s best employees.

 The tried and true continues to work when you ask for a pay raise.
 Even in tough times, you start by researching your salary against what the market is paying people with your job and your responsibilities.
 If you are a stand-out contributor and you are underpaid for your market, you have a case for a pay raise.

 If you have experienced any of these work events, asking for a pay raise is legitimate and expected.
-In fact, your company may offer you a pay raise when you accept the new position or responsibility.
+In fact, your company may offer you a pay raise when you accept the new position or the additional responsibility.